cloudflare/cloudflare-docs/content/rules/snippets/_index.md

 ## Availability

-All customers on Enterprise customers have access to Cloudflare Snippets.
+All customers on Enterprise plans have access to Cloudflare Snippets.
 Other paid plans will [gradually get access](https://blog.cloudflare.com/browser-rendering-api-ga-rolling-out-cloudflare-snippets-swr-and-bringing-workers-for-platforms-to-our-paygo-plans#we-are-rolling-out-access-to-cloudflare-snippets) throughout 2024.
 Once you have access, the Cloudflare dashboard will show a new **Snippets** tab under **Rules** at the zone level.

 {{<feature-table id="rules.snippets">}}